Baileys Cupcakes

 Indulge in Baileys Irish Cream Cupcakes with Baileys Buttercream Frosting!
 This recipe is a must-bake boozy treat to end your St. Paddy’s Day shenanigans on a high note!

 If you enjoy Baileys in your coffee or hot chocolate, you’ve come to the right place because these Baileys Cupcakes are my personal love letter to that truly magical experience.
-The cupcake itself is an ultra-moist vanilla cupcake infused with Baileys, while the frosting is an ultra-velvety mocha buttercream also infused with Baileys.
+The cupcake itself is an ultra-moist, rich vanilla cupcake infused with Baileys, while the frosting is an ultra-velvety mocha buttercream also infused with Baileys.

 As soon as I took the first bite, I knew I had to share this recipe, and with St. Patrick’s Day right around the corner, what better way to add extra Irish charm to the celebration?
 The Baileys in both the vanilla cupcake and the chocolate coffee-flavored frosting create a slightly boozy yet balanced flavor profile that’s both decadent and just plain delicious.
 Fair warning: you might not be able to stop at just one!
 I always share these with friends, so I don’t eat them all. 😉